 Ensuring the security and resilience of software and services has never been more important.

-The number and types of potential threats grow every day, and the bad actors continue to become ever-more sophisticated - and powerful.
+The number and types of potential threats grow every day, and the bad actors continue to become increasingly sophisticated - and powerful.
+In the age of generative AI, that's more true than ever before.
 What used to be the playground of amateur hackers is now a chessboard for extremely dangerous adversaries and nation-states.
-However, while the stakes have never been higher, product security testing has not evolved to keep up with these adversaries, leaving companies vulnerable to serious financial and reputational damage - or worse.
+And with genAI, these adversaries can unleash attacks at unprecedented speed and overwhelming volume.

-To combat the threats, most companies either test more frequently or conduct a greater number of tests.
+To combat these threats, most companies either test more frequently or conduct a greater number of tests.
 But neither of these approaches is sufficient to stop today's adversaries.
 There are a few reasons for this.
-First, no standardized metrics exist in the testing industry, so one pen-test vendor's "high" severity vulnerability could be another vendor's "medium."
+First, no standardized metrics exist in the testing industry, so one penetration testing vendor's "high" severity vulnerability could be another vendor's "medium."
 The result is customer confusion and a lack of an apples-to-apples method of comparison to determine the actual level of risk.

-Second, outsourced penetration testing companies typically use widely accessible lists of "common exploits," such as the OWASP Top 10 or the SANS Top 25 checklists, to test product security.
+Second, third-party penetration testing companies - as well as popular security rating services that conduct security scans for customers for a fee - typically use widely accessible lists of "common exploits," such as the OWASP Top 10 or the SANS Top 25 checklists, to test product security.
 While this type of testing is an important starting point, solely focusing on these lists distracts from what really matters: exploitability.